AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/conf-bulk-activation-delete-map-collection.md

 You can delete a bulk activation map collection when it is no longer needed.
 To delete a bulk activation map collection, perform the following steps:

-1. Select **Guides** from the list of tools.
+1. Select the Adobe Experience Manager logo at the top and choose **Tools**.

-1. Select the Adobe Experience Manager link at the top and choose **Tools**.
+1. In the **Tools** panel, select **Guides**.

 1. Select the **Bulk Publish Dashboard** tile.

-    A list of bulk activation map collections are displayed.
+    The Bulk Publish Dashboard is displayed with a list of bulk activation map collections.
+You can also access this dashboard from the Left panel of the [AEM Guides Home page](intro-home-page.md).

 1. Select the collection that you want to edit and select **Delete**.